- Easy to Play

 Aerial image of Exeter, England, overlaid on a Google layer

 Using data published in LizardTech MrSID raster format, the image shows a UK Ordnance Survey sample image showing Exeter, England, in a map that uses a Google Streets image server background layer with a layer of transparent streets and labels above the image imported from MrSID format.
 Manifold re-projects on the fly the image brought in from MrSid from the original British National Grid projection to the Pseudo-Mercator projection used by the map and by Google layers.
 Note the perfect alignment between the image and Google layers.

 OpenStreetMap Native Data for Boston

 Manifold directly imports OpenStreetMap (OSM) native Protocol Binary Format (PBF) for total, native access to every detail of OSM data using OSM's recommended format.
-The illustration shows OSM data for Boston, including line and area layers extracted with Manifold, a process that takes two clicks and a few seconds given direct import of native OSM data using the PBF dataport.
+The illustrations show OSM data for Boston, including line and area layers extracted with Manifold, a process that takes two clicks and a few seconds given direct import of native OSM data using the PBF dataport.
+The brighter image shows new styling that allows intricate overpasses and underpasses with lines.
+The darker image shows a typical desktop and project.
 Manifold also reads OpenStreetMap OSM and O5M formats.
+See also the PBF .pbf, OSM, O5M topic.

 Parcels in Riddells Creek, Australia, using TAB format data

 Manifold can consume and style data from many formats.
 MapInfo table format consists of multiple files, usually five files, referenced by a controlling .tab file and can contain vector, raster or tabular data.
 Manifold automatically adapts to the type of data the file contains.
 The first illustration shows parcels in Riddells Creek, Australia, imported from a vector TAB file and styled by Manifold using a very appealing Color Brewer palette.

 The larger image shows a raster image imported from TAB storage that is a scan of a paper map.
 The screenshot shows a Manifold image that spans three monitors.

 DigitalGlobe Imagery of Madrid Airport Suburb